Simogh67/Multi-output-classification/README.md

 In this repository, a machine learning pipeline is designed to classify real messages that were sent during disaster events (the data comes from Appen, https://appen.com/).
 The task is a multioutput classification problem, and we leverage RandomFroest classifiers to classify the messages.

+In this repository, we create a machine learning pipeline to categorize disaster messages so that we can send the messages to an appropriate disaster relief agency.
+The task of categorizing received messages correctly during disasters is vital since it can speed up disaster relief operations, and make them more efficient.

 ## File descriptions:

 * process_data.py: This script is for Extract, Transform, and Load process.
 Here, we read the dataset, clean the data, and then store it in an SQLite database.